For years now, healthcare organisations have battled with talent-related challenges that hurt care quality (as well as profit margins).

 - How are recruiters or teams performing?

-You recognise the symptoms – rising recruitment costs, threatened care ratios, even CQC enforcement action – but black holes mean you can’t diagnose or cure the problem.
+Plus, if you can’t easily get the answers to questions like these you can’t see where you could improve.
+You recognise the symptoms – rising recruitment costs, threatened care ratios, even enforcement action – but black holes mean you can’t diagnose or cure the problem.

 Healthcare recruiters need to harness data to their advantage, to move the needle on their most important outcomes.